tsuyokoya/vibify/proposal.md

 The user demographic will include:

 - Music fans
-- Spotify users (though not required)
+- Spotify users (though not required to have a Spotify account)

 ## Tools: